iiasa/ODPSCP/README.md

 [ODD](https://www.jasss.org/23/2/7.html).

-This repository contains the shiny app behind the package and can be visualized on \[INSERT\] where it will remain hosted.
+This repository contains the shiny app behind the package and can be visualized on <https://odpscp.iiasa.ac.at/> where it will remain hosted.
 The code has been created with the help of the *golem* framework for production- ready shiny interfaces.
 Further versions of the framework are planned.

 Please note that the ODPSCP project is released with a [Contributor Code of